radiantlogic-v8/documentation-new/documentation/introduction/wca-compliance.md

 This guideline ensures there are text alternatives for any non-text content so that it can be changed into other forms that people might need, such as large print, braille, speech, symbols or simpler language.

 ### 1.1.1 Non-text Content – Level A
 RadiantOne provides symbol icons instead of text alternatives.
 An example is for indicating if the service is started.
 A green light indicates the service is available.
-A grey light indicates the service is not started.
+A red light indicates the service is not started.

 ![Lights Indicating Service Status](Media/service-lights.jpg)